Critical Minerals & Materials Workforce Development

 CORE-CM Initiative

-The Carbon Ore, Rare Earth, and Critical Minerals (CORE-CM) FOA-0002364 funds coalition teams focused on addressing the upstream & midstream critical mineral supply chain and downstream manufacturing of high-value, nonfuel, carbon-based products, to accelerate the realization of full potential for carbon ores and critical minerals within the U.S basins.
+The Carbon Ore, Rare Earth, and Critical Minerals (CORE-CM) FOA-0002364 funds coalition teams focused on addressing the upstream and midstream critical mineral supply chain and downstream manufacturing of high-value, nonfuel, carbon-based products, to realize the full potential for carbon ores and critical minerals within U.S. basins.

 For more information on the CORE-CM Initiative, click here.

-Through NETL, DOE has awarded $156 million allocated by the Bipartisan Infrastructure Law (BIL) for the design and construction of two full-scale demonstration facilities for CMM production from coal byproducts.
+Through NETL, DOE has awarded $16 million allocated by the Infrastructure Investment and Jobs Act (IIJA) for the design of two full-scale demonstration facilities for CMM production from coal byproducts.
+DOE expects to make one award (competitively down-selected) for up to $124 million to construct and operate the demonstration-scale facility.

-For more information on the BIL-funded CMM demonstration projects, please see the Project Landing Pages for the University of North Dakota and West Virginia University facilities.
+For more information on the IIJA-funded CMM demonstration projects, please see the project landing pages for the University of North Dakota and West Virginia University facilities.